roblillack/elma/README.md

 backend = "demo"
 ```

-`backend = "gmail"` expects an app password; `backend = "demo"` (or `"mock"`) uses the bundled
-mock backend.
-For backwards compatibility, the legacy `[gmail]` section remains supported and is
+Supported backends are:

+- `gmail`: Connects to Gmail via IMAP and SMTP.
+- `jmap`: Connects to any JMAP-compatible server (e.g., Fastmail).
+- `demo`: A mock backend that generates fake messages for demonstration
+  purposes.

-treated as a single Gmail account.
-If no configuration is found the client falls back to the mock
+If no configuration is found the client falls back to the mock backend so you
-backend so you can continue exploring the UI without network access.
-New mock messages arrive every
+can continue exploring the UI without network access.
+New mock messages arrive
-few seconds to keep the inbox active.
+every few seconds to keep the inbox active.

 ### General use